The advantages of individual mindfulness

 This online course consists of four consecutive half days (with one follow up session later on).
-The course the program iMBCT will be explained, after which you will practice with key features of the program, especially those which differ from a group program.
+The course the program iMBCT will be explained, after which we will practice with key features of the program, especially those which differ from a group program.
 Some of the themes that will be addressed:

 - exploration (starting from participant’s experiences) of the benefits and challenges of individual mindfulness as compared to group mindfulness;